bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 systems and learning about existing security mechanisms within the kernel.

+If video lectures are appealing to you then Ken Guyton\'s [greybeard lecture series](https://www.youtube.com/watch?v=5osOHhBWKOQ) provides a clearly described overview of kernel internals.

 If you want to get something upstreamed into the official Torvalds kernel, and hence distributed onwards to other computer users, then the kernelnewbies [guide to creating a